JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Proxy Configuration

-To set up a high-availability TeamCity installation, you need to install both the main server and the secondary node behind a reverse proxy and configure it to route requests to the main server while it\'s available and to the secondary one in other cases.
+To set up a high-availability TeamCity installation, you need to install both the main server and the secondary node behind a reverse proxy and configure it to route requests to the main server while it is available and to the secondary one in other cases.
 If you are about to set up the TeamCity server behind a reverse proxy for the first time, make sure to review our [notes](how-to.md#Proxy+Server+Setup) on this topic.

 The following [NGINX](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-health-check) configuration will route requests to the secondary node only when the main server is unavailable or when the main server responds with the 503 status code (when starting or upgrading).